mmuratarat/mmuratarat.github.io/_pages/faq.md

 \frac{p(1-p)z^{2}}{ME^{2}}
 $$

 Note that the point estimate becomes more precise as sample size increases.
+Sample size required to ensure that a test has high power.
+The sample size computations depend on the level of significance, $\alpha$, the desired power of the test (equivalent to $1 - \beta$), the variability of the outcome, and the effect size.
+The effect size is the difference in the parameter of interest that represents a meaningful difference.
+Similar to the margin of error in confidence interval applications, the effect size is determined based on practical criteria and not statistical criteria.

 An example: